Dental Bridges – Hoover, AL

 Depending on your dental needs, lifestyle habits, and preferences, your Hoover dentist will recommend a traditional dental bridge or an implant bridge:

 - Traditional Dental Bridge – In this case, the abutment teeth (the teeth that are the foundation of your bridge) are dental crowns.
 Once in place, they can fill the space of one missing tooth or several consecutive missing teeth.

 - Implant Bridge – With an implant bridge, dental implants are the foundation that keeps your restoration in place.
-Instead of dental crowns attached to your natural teeth, the dental crowns are anchored to the top of the implant post, leading to increased longevity and much-needed jawbone stimulation.
+Instead of dental crowns being attached to your natural teeth, the crowns are anchored to the top of the implant post, leading to increased longevity and much-needed jawbone stimulation.

 The Benefits of Getting a Dental Bridge

 Dental bridges come with several benefits, including the fact that they: